irregularchat/template-instructional-design/Development-Training_Name/4-Implement/Lesson_Plans-POI_NAME/Lesson_Plan01-NAME/Audio_Visual-Template/LESSON_NAME-initial_slides.md

 # CONTEXT
-This template is for general outline of the slides for a lesson plan.
+This template is for the general outline of slides for a lesson plan.
 The slides are designed to be used in a classroom setting to guide the instructor through the lesson.
-The slides are designed to be used in conjunction with the lesson plan document.

-Slide Templates for PowerPoint, KeyNote, and LibreOffice Impress are available in this same directory `Audio_Visual-Template`.

-Developer should review the lesson plan document and create slides for each section of the lesson plan.
-Slides should be developed in a MASTER SLIDE DECK first which may contain much more detail than appropriate for presentation purposes.
-The MASTER SLIDE DECK is also where translated versions of the slides should be created.
+Slides should be developed in a MASTER SLIDE DECK first, which may contain more detail than appropriate for presentation purposes.

-Slides should be color coded with Yellow being English with details or English when presenting in a foreign language.
-When the MASTER SLIDE DECK is complete, the developer should create a copy of the MASTER SLIDE DECK and remove all slides that are not for presentation.
 Maintain the MASTER SLIDE DECK for future use and updates.

 ---

 # Slide 1: Concrete Experience / Motivator
 ## Concrete Experience
 - Tell an interesting anecdote or recall a recent current event pertaining to the lesson topic to gain the students' attention and motivate them to learn the lesson material.
-- Make students aware of the Army's Contemporary Operational Environment factors such as physical environment, military capabilities, technology, and information.
+- Make students aware of the Army's Contemporary Operational Environment factors such as the physical environment, military capabilities, technology, and information.

 > Example Paraphrase goes here.

 ---

-# Slide 2: Instructional Lead-in
+# Slide 2: Title
-## Instructional Lead-in
-- "The learning objectives for this block are to..."
+## Enter the title of the lesson here.

 ---

-# Slide 3: Scope Statement
-## Scope of Lesson
-- During this ##.##-hour block of instruction, the students will...

----

-# Slide 4: Publish and Process
+# Slide 3: Publish and Process
-## Publish and Process
+## Discussion on Observations
+- Introduce the learning objectives.
+- Summarize observations from the Concrete Experience phase.
 - Discuss the relevance and application of the lesson material in the context of students' experiences and expectations.

 ---

-# Slide 5: Learning Step Activity (LSA) 1
-## Learning Step Activity (LSA) Title
-- **SLIDE X**: Note goes here
-  - Key points and subpoints for this learning step activity.
+# Slide 4: Generalize New Information
+## Key Concept 1
+- Introduce the first key concept or framework.
+- Describe its components and importance.

 ---

-# Slide 6: Activity for LSA 1
+# Slide 5: Generalize New Information
-## Activity
+## Key Concept 2
-- Describe the activity related to LSA 1.
-- Include instructions for group work or individual tasks.
+- Introduce the second key concept or framework.
+- Describe its components and importance.

 ---

-# Slide 7: Learning Step Activity (LSA) 2
-## Learning Step Activity (LSA) Title
-- **SLIDE X**: Note goes here
-  - Key points and subpoints for this learning step activity.
+# Slide 6: Generalize New Information
+## Key Concept 3
+- Introduce the third key concept or framework.
+- Describe its components and importance.

 ---

-# Slide 8: Activity for LSA 2
+# Slide 7: Generalize New Information
-## Activity
+## Key Concept 4
-- Describe the activity related to LSA 2.
-- Include instructions for group work or individual tasks.
+- Introduce the fourth key concept or framework.
+- Describe its components and importance.

 ---

-# Slide 9: Learning Step Activity (LSA) 3
+# Slide 8: Develop
-## Learning Step Activity (LSA) Title
-- **SLIDE X**: Note goes here
-  - Key points and subpoints for this learning step activity.
+## Applying Concepts
+- Describe how students will apply the concepts in their roles.
+- Include instructions for practice activities or exercises.

 ---

-# Slide 10: Activity for LSA 3
+# Slide 9: Apply
-## Activity
+## Practical Exercise
-- Describe the activity related to LSA 3.
+- Provide details on the practical exercise.
-- Include instructions for group work or individual tasks.
+- Include instructions for the students to follow.

 ---

-# Slide 11: Learning Step Activity (LSA) 4
+# Slide 10: Apply
-## Learning Step Activity (LSA) Title
-- **SLIDE X**: Note goes here
-  - Key points and subpoints for this learning step activity.
+## Review and Feedback
+- Have students present their findings.
+- Discuss the effectiveness of their methods and provide feedback.

 ---

-# Slide 12: Activity for LSA 4
-## Activity
-- Describe the activity related to LSA 4.
-- Include instructions for group work or individual tasks.

----

-# Slide 13: Summary of Learning Activities
-## Summary
-- Review the key points from each Learning Step Activity (LSA).
-- Emphasize the importance of the skills and knowledge gained.

----

-# Slide 14: Check on Learning
+# Slide 11: Check On Learning
 ## Assessment / Check On Learning
 - Question: [Insert question related to key concept]
   - **Answer**: [Expected answer]